Reasons why people on lower-incomes vote for Nigel Farage / Reform

 The Reform company has made gains in the UK local elections.
 Which is prompting disappointed progressive-types to ask “Why are people voting for Farage?”
 Here are a few reasons why.

-Years ago, I often vox-popped the fine citizens of Birmingham, speaking to people similar to Christine and Steven in this Financial Times article published in the run-up to the local elections:
+Years ago I often vox-popped the fine citizens of Birmingham, speaking to people similar to Christine and Steven in this Financial Times article about Reform supporters, published in the run-up to the local elections:

 ”According to analysis by the FT, drawing on the British Election Study, many of Reform’s strongest supporters are from working-class backgrounds.
 Some suffer from higher than average levels of financial insecurity… supporters of Reform are more likely to be retired than voters of any other party except the Tories”.